renatogalera/ai-commit/README.md

 # AI-Commit

-**AI-Commit** is a powerful CLI tool designed to revolutionize your Git workflow by leveraging AI for two key tasks: generating commit messages and providing basic code reviews.
-By integrating cutting-edge AI models, AI-Commit helps you create meaningful, Conventional Commits-compliant messages and get quick feedback on your code changes, right from your terminal.
+**AI-Commit** is a powerful CLI tool designed to revolutionize your Git workflow by leveraging AI for three key tasks: generating commit messages, providing basic code reviews, and enforcing commit message style guides.
+By integrating cutting-edge AI models, AI-Commit helps you create meaningful, Conventional Commits-compliant messages, get quick feedback on your code changes, and ensure your commit messages adhere to a high standard of clarity and informativeness—all right from your terminal.

 It supports:
 - **OpenAI**